exercism/go/concepts/runes/introduction.md

 // Output: myRune Unicode code point: U+00BF
 ```

-Using the table above, you can assign hexadecimal or decimal number:
+Besides defining a rune by wrapping the character in single quotes, you can also specify the hexadecimal or decimal number:

 ```go
 myRune := rune(0xbf)